 Machine translation, also known as automated translation or website translation, employs artificial intelligence to automatically translate websites content from one language to another.
 Notable examples include Google Translate, which utilizes a neural machine translation system for multilingual conversions.
 With automatic translation, you don’t have to spend time extracting content and receiving translated content.

 In contrast to human translation, machine translation lacks the ability to consider the context or linguistic nuances of foreign language, frequently in inaccurate translations, resulting in less accurate translations.

 Upload your content for translation on the Wizard

-The most obvious way to localize your site is to gather up all the text and send it to a translator via the BLEND Express Wizard.
+The most obvious way to localize your site is to gather up all the text and send it to a professional translator via the BLEND Express Wizard.

-To do this, start by either downloading the text from your website or copy it from each page, and paste it into a Word document, Excel file, or Google sheet.
+To do this, start by either downloading the text from your website or copying it from each page, and paste it into a Word document, Excel file, or Google sheet.
 Along with these files, make sure you provide the translators with a detailed brief, complete with images and links that explain the context.
 Include notes on brand language and whether you want to leave product or brand names, or certain phrases and slogans, in the original language.

 Translate your website with API

 The other option is to use a translation API.
 A website integration automates the beginning and end of the website localization process, making the overall flow of your project much smoother.
 BLEND allows you to use an API to plug in directly to your CMS or website builder, with specialized integrations for WordPress, Drupal, and more.